EnzoBnl/enzobnl/pl.md

 ```

 ### `static` methods
-Unlike in (abstract) classes interfaces `static` method cannot be accessed through instances:
+Unlike for (abstract) classes,  `static` method in interfaces cannot be accessed through instances:
 - `sq.printName();` does not compile
 - `Square.printName();` compiles

-Note: both this 2 lines would have compiled if `Square ` were an *abstract class*.

 #### interface attribute
 Attributes cannot receive any modifier and are by default `public static final`.
 Like for methods, *staticity* in interface attribute implies that it cannot be reached from an instance: